Discover more from Alex Ewerlöf Notes

 Many Staff Engineers who I’ve met miss coding.
 Think about it: computers are logical, transparent, and predictable machines.
 Comparably, humans are much harder to work with.
 There are emotions, misunderstandings, stress, personal agenda, biases, unbased beliefs, etc. 😂

-As a trained Software Engineer, you only have formal education for the computers, but your impact as a Staff Engineer depends on the human part!
+As a trained Software Engineer, you only have formal education in computers, but your impact as a Staff Engineer depends on the human part!

 It takes time to build trust and alignment with humans.
 Debugging a relationship is more complex than code.